-Bridging is a project aimed at crossing identity-based lines and is an essential tool for building belonging.
+A second related practice, bridging, is aimed at crossing identity-based lines and is an essential tool for building belonging.
 To bridge involves two or more individuals or groups coming together across acknowledged lines of difference in a way that both affirms their distinct identities, and allows for a new, more expansive identity.
-Bridging addresses tensions or “breaking” dynamics that sustain division, in order to develop a new “we” that is not only more inclusive, but cohesive, durable, and consistent with bringing about belonging and greater social justice.
-The new “we” that results need not agree on everything, or even very much; but its members should have a shared empathy and lasting stake in one another.
-Bridging rejects all strict “us versus them” framings, but without erasing what is different and unique in each party.
+Read more about our Bridging to Belonging Case Series here.

 Building for belonging requires engagement at all levels of society, OBI works with many groups to increase the possibilities for expanding belonging in the US and globally.

 To stay informed of new resources and findings related to belonging and much more, follow The Othering and Belonging Institute on social media and sign up for our newsletter by filling out the request for information on this page.